Transitional and containment facilities

 Goods, sea containers and air containers arriving in New Zealand must first go to a facility approved by MPI.
-The type of facility depends on what you are importing.
-Find out which type of facility you need.
+Transitional, containment and quarantine facilities have different roles and must meet certain requirements to operate.

 If you are importing goods – especially plants, animals, and related products – they need to first go through a transitional or containment facility and may need to be quarantined.

 Transitional facilities are approved by MPI to receive containers and goods that may pose a biosecurity risk.
 Goods or containers may need to be inspected or treated at the facility before they can be 'cleared' for entry into New Zealand.

 Every transitional facility has to have an MPI-approved transitional facility operator and if receiving containers, an accredited person available (who may also be the operator) who has been approved by MPI.

 Transitional facilities can hold, inspect, treat, identify, or destroy and dispose of uncleared risk goods.

 Types of goods that need to go to transitional facilities include: